-The Bonnie Doon Leisure Centre closed its doors in September 2016 for rehabilitation.
+The Bonnie Doon Leisure Centre closed its doors in September 2016 for rehabilitation and reopened in January 2020.

 Once the facility was closed to the public, further inspection into the state of the building identified more opportunities for improvement which required additional design work.